A website that is highly visible on Google, has more chances of showing up in the search results for related queries.

 When crawling the page, search engines read the script and they understand the context of your content better.

-Check out Google search gallery for all the available rich features and try to implement all that are relevant to your website and content.
+Check out the Google search gallery for all the available rich features and try to implement all that is relevant to your website and content.

 9. Promote your brand online